lati-tibabu/benote/frontend/docs/architecture.md

 ## Overview

-The Student Productivity Hub frontend is a single-page application (SPA) built with React 18, utilizing modern web development practices for optimal performance and maintainability.
+The Benote frontend is a single-page application (SPA) built with React 18, utilizing modern web development practices for optimal performance and maintainability.

 ## Technology Stack